 La Plaza will periodically update this guide.
-Let us know if you discover more current information, additional sources, or have other suggestions to improve the content and usefulness of this guide.
-You can always contact La Plaza for additional assistance in planning for your education at (317) 890-3292 or email our education specialist, Shivani Goyal, at shivani@laplaza-indy.org.
+Let us know if you dis-cover more current information, additional sources, or have other suggestions to improve the content and usefulness of this guide.
+You can always contact La Plaza for additional assistance in planning for your education at (317) 890-3292 or email our education specialists at tufuturo@laplaza-indy.org.

 We are here to help you!

-Your Partner in Education, La Plaza
+Your Partners in Education, La Plaza